 How To Prepare Mushaari: One of the Best of Somali Cuisine

-Mushaari is a Somali porridge that is enjoyed during breakfast.
+Mushaari is a Somalia Recipe porridge that is enjoyed during breakfast.
 The porridge is loaded with mineral and vitamins to keep your body nourished, which really sets it apart from any regular porridge.

 But before we roll our sleeves and get down to cooking, let’s have a look at the culture of Somali.